Tag: Lord Hunt of Kings Heath

 The below Parliamentary question was asked by Lord Hunt of Kings Heath on 2016-05-18.

-To ask Her Majesty’s Government what assessment they have made of the rate of uptake by the NHS of faecal microbiota transplants in the treatment of recurrent Clostridium difficile infections.
+To ask Her Majesty’s Government what action they are taking to ensure that NICE guidance is followed in the use of faecal microbiota transplants in the treatment of recurrent Clostridium difficile infections.

 Lord Prior of Brampton